isomerpages/edb-pix/_hire-my-team/Learn more about the talent landscape in Singapore.md

 <br>

-<h5>Post-Secondary and Tertiaty Education Institutes</h5>
+<h5>Post-Secondary and Tertiary Education Institutes</h5>

 Singapore’s host of post-secondary and tertiary education institutes supplies a steady stream of graduates to the local workforce every year.
-These education institutions also support the workforce’s lifelong learning pursuits through modular and industry-relevant courses.&nbsp;<br>
+These education institutions also support the workforce’s lifelong learning pursuits through modular and industry-relevant courses.<br>
 <br>

 <b>Universities</b>